"You feel like making cookies. But nobody wants to eat your cookies."

 Halloween Episode: The v.1.039 upgrade is Halloween themes, including a Jack-O'Lantern themed Wrath Cookie and Bat, Eyeball, Ghost, and Slime cookies, among others.

-Holiday Mode: Three different holidays so far.
-When not in season, you can buy an upgrade from the store that enables the holiday for 24 hours:
+Holiday Mode: Five different holidays so far.
+When not in season, you can buy an upgrade from the store that enables the holiday for 24 hours.
+While seasonal unlockable items must be purchased while these themes are in effect, the benefits remain even after the holiday theme has expired.

 Halloween: Wrath Cookies gain a pumpkin motif, and popped Wrinklers have a chance of dropping one of seven Halloween-themed cookies.